edgarHDev/frontendjs/README.md

-Clone the repository.
+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run: run npm install node server.js
+In the project directory, you can run:

-ensure the mongodb connection is success to get the users.
+### `yarn start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.